Key Takeaways

 Do I need to tell a new employer that I had cancer?

-However, the thought of making a cancer declaration to a prospective or new employer can feel overwhelming.
-You may worry that your current employer will think your cancer could return and affect your ability to work.
-Or you may be concerned about discrimination affecting the decision of those hiring.
+The thought of making a cancer declaration to a prospective or new employer can feel overwhelming.
+You may worry that your current employer will think your cancer diagnosis may affect your ability to work.
+Or you may be concerned about discrimination affecting the decision to employ you.

-In addition, the thought of sharing something so personal with a stranger could feel uncomfortable; you may prefer to keep your private life as just that.
-Talking about your cancer experience might also bring up emotions and questions you might not feel ready to revisit or address.
+It can feel really difficult to share something so personal with a new or prospective employer and you may prefer to keep your cancer diagnosis to yourself.
+Talking about your cancer experience might also bring up emotions and questions you might not feel ready to talk about.

 The benefits of telling a new or prospective employer

-There are some positives to telling employers that you had cancer.
-From creating an understanding, to offering time off for future check-ups, to making adjustments if needed – your employer or prospective employer can help to support you in the next stage of living beyond cancer.
+There are some positives to telling an employer that you have had cancer.
+From creating an understanding, to offering time off for future check-ups or ongoing treatment, to making adjustments if needed.
 It can also explain any gaps in your CV and/or time taken off work during treatment or recovery.

 When should I tell a new or prospective employer that I had cancer?

 Cancer is seen as a disability under UK law, with company policies in place to offer practical, emotional, and financial support should it be needed.
-This means that it is unlawful for an employer or prospective employer to discriminate against or treat you less favourably due to your medical history, or in case of any future diagnosis.
+This means that it is unlawful for an employer or prospective employer to discriminate against or treat you less favourably due to your cancer diagnosis or ongoing treatment.
 Find out more in our guide to cancer and employment law.

 What questions can an employer or prospective employer ask about my health?